Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 At Home: Changed startGame to include support for games with user_choosing so the chooser isn't reflected in the guessing order.
 30 min.

 ### 2024-01-12
 In Class: Edited readme, bug fixes on server w/ Adrian.
-40 min \
+40 min.

+### 2024-01-14
+At Home: Added endgame function and word choosing from dictionary.
+40 min.\